States Assembly: Connétables

-Each of the 12 parishes elects as Connétable as its civic head.
-By reason of this office, they are ex officio members of the Assembly.
+Each of the 12 parishes elects a connétable as its civic head.
+By virtue of holding that parish office, each connétable is also a voting member of the Assembly.

-Elections are on a first-past-the-post for a four-year term.
+Connétables are elected by first-past-the-post voting for four-year terms.
 Where running unopposed, prospective and incumbent Connétables must run against a None of the Above option.
 Collectively, they form the Comité des Connétables.

-Non-elected members

-There are also five non-voting members appointed by the Crown:
+Statutory non-voting members